Error message

 Errors are high-stakes situations.
 They can be frustrating at a minimum, or catastrophic at their worst – especially when they involve work.

 You want to leave people feeling supported and reassured.
 Convey an error message with empathy and tact.
 The correct level of urgency will let people understand how to respond.
-Follow some of the following Atlassian Voice and Tone principles to build your message:
+Follow some of the following Atlassian voice and tone principles to build your message:

 Inform to build trust